 Snälltåget (Sweden) During winter, the Snälltåget night train from Malmö to Åre is a great way to travel through the Swedish countryside.
 Find out more.

-SJ (Sweden) This night train transports you all over Sweden while you sleep.
+Swedish night trains SJ and VY night trains transport you all over Sweden while you sleep.
 Choose from a range of accommodation types & arrive well rested at your destination.

 Sofia-Istanbul Express (Bulgaria, Turkey) Travel overnight from Sofia to Istanbul with the Sofia-Istanbul Express night train.
 Sleep your way through Bulgaria and Turkey and wake up in Istanbul on the shores of the Bosphorus.